AxesAccess/SpeechKitty/README.md

 > **NOTE**
 >
 > It's very initial version of the package.
-It works perfectly in my case with Asterisk records so its version is 0.1 and not 0.0.1, but it's not tested in other use cases and with other records so you may want to wait for version 0.2 to try it.
+It works perfectly in my case with Asterisk records, but it's not tested in other use cases and with other records so you may want to wait for version 0.2 to try it.

 ## Key features: